Rex Burchell

 OIC Mawson 1979

 Rex Burchell passed away in early 2023, less than 4 years after our 40th reunion in Hahndorf.
-The first and best reunion had taken place in 1999 in Melbourne, organised and hosted by Rex and Eve; the 30th in Canberra in 2009.
+The first and best reunion had taken place in 1999 in Melbourne organised and hosted by Rex and Eve; the 30th in Canberra in 2009.

+Serving in Antarctica is a privilege.
+We were doubly fortunate to have an OIC such as Rex.
 The Mawson 79 crew was a young and relatively inexperienced one.
 Average age was less than 30 years with a couple of expeditioners in their early 20s.
 Early on this relative inexperience concerned Rex, but he was a great leader, we came together well as a team and it was a happy year.
 Many of us benefited from his wise counsel.
 Everyone’s contribution was valued and all were treated equally.
 (The author will confess that in Dovers it just did not do to overestimate the allotted minute for the weekly shower !)

 Arrival in Horseshoe Harbour at Mawson is a magical but also sobering experience.
 The graveyard for the ages sits atop West Arm, where the crosses catch the morning light from the east and the dying sun in the west.
 Safety and welfare was always going to be a big priority for Rex; events at other bases early in the year certainly focussed all our minds, and we were lucky.
+Mawson Base’s 25th anniversary was celebrated not long after our arrival with many of the 78ers.

-There were of course many routine activities which will be familiar to all, and Rex encouraged us to go on as many field trips as operationally possible.
-Strangely he seemed less enthralled than most by the extraordinary Antarctic environment: getting the job done safely was the thing.
-Rex enjoyed a drink as did most of us but never fell victim to it once in the whole year.
-My own favourite memory of him is one which showed his great self-control.
+Together with most of us Rex enjoyed a drink but he never fell victim to it once in the whole year.
+A favourite memory of him is one which shows his great self-control.
 It had been a hard week for our renowned chef Dave Hardy, sometime after midwinter, and he baked a large and well-iced cake on Saturday afternoon.
-When most were seated for the evening meal, Dave announced that the next person to come through the door was going to wear his cake.
-With horror, the realisation dawned that Rex had not arrived.
+When most of us were seated for the evening meal, Dave announced to the assembled throng that the next person to come in through the door was going to wear his cake.
+With horror, the realisation dawned that Rex had not yet arrived.
 A couple of seconds later and completely unaware of impending disaster he entered the mess hut.
-Dave made good on his promise – Rex was now adorned with a copious quantity of cake and icing, but he took it all in his stride with barely a second glance at our unusually excited chef.
+Dave made good on his promise – Rex was now adorned with a copious quantity of cake and icing but he took it all in his stride, with barely a second glance at our chef.
 There were no repercussions !

-Unlike some Club subscriptions, memories of The South do not lapse !
-Rex is remembered very fondly indeed, as is the year he oversaw.
+Rex is remembered very fondly indeed as is the year he oversaw.
 His loved ones know this already.

 Andrew Lark , Mawson 1979